+(a) Except as otherwise provided in this section, after rightful refusal or revocation of acceptance of a copy, the following rules apply:

-- (a) After rightful refusal of a copy, if the refusing party rightfully cancels the contract, Section 802 applies, but if the contract is not canceled, the parties remain bound by all contractual obligations. - (b) The following rules apply to a copy that was rightfully refused or as to which acceptance was rightfully revoked, and to any copies of it that are in the possession or control of the refusing party to the extent that the rules are consistent with Section 802 if that section also applies: - (1) Any use, sale, or other transfer of the refused copy or the information it contains, or any failure to comply with a contractual use restriction, is a breach of contract unless authorized by this section or by the tendering party.
-The licensee shall pay the licensor the reasonable value of the use to the licensee.
-However, use for a limited time within contractual use restrictions is not a breach and does not constitute acceptance under Section 609(a)(5) if the use: - (A) occurs after the tendering party is seasonably notified of refusal; - (B) is not for distribution and is solely part of measures reasonable under the circumstances to avoid or reduce loss; and - (C) is not contrary to instructions concerning disposition of the copy received from the party in breach.
+(1) If the refusing party rightfully cancels the contract, Section 802 applies and all contractual use terms continue.

+(2) If the contract is not canceled, the parties remain bound by all contractual obligations.

+(b) On rightful refusal or revocation of acceptance of a copy, the following rules apply to the extent consistent with Section 802:

+(1) Any use, sale, display, performance, or transfer of the copy or information it contains, or any failure to comply with a contractual use term, is a breach of contract.
+The licensee shall pay the licensor the reasonable value of any use.
+However, use for a limited time within contractual use terms is not a breach, and is not an acceptance under Section 609(a)(5) if it:

+(A) occurs after the tendering party is seasonably notified of refusal;

+(B) is not for distribution and is solely part of measures reasonable under the circumstances to avoid or reduce loss; and

+(C) is not contrary to instructions concerning disposition of the copy received from the party in breach.

-- (2) The refusing party shall: - (A) deliver all copies, access materials, and documentation pertaining to the refused copy to the tendering party or hold them with reasonable care for a reasonable time for disposal at that party's instructions; and - (B) follow reasonable instructions of the tendering party for returning or delivering the copies, access material, and documentation.
-Instructions are not reasonable if the tendering party does not arrange for payment of or reimbursement for reasonable expenses of complying with the instructions. - (3) If the tendering party gives no instructions within a reasonable time after being notified of refusal, the refusing party, in a reasonable manner to reduce or avoid loss, may store the copies, access material, and documentation for the tendering party's account or ship them to the tendering party and is entitled to reimbursement for reasonable costs of storage and shipment. - (4) The refusing party has no contractual obligations other than those stated in this section or the agreement with respect to the copy, access material, and documentation that were refused.
-Both parties remain bound by any contractual use restrictions with respect to copies that would have been enforceable had the performance not been refused. - (5) In complying with this section, the refusing party shall act in good faith.
-Conduct in good faith under this section is not acceptance or conversion and may not be the basis for an action for damages under the contract.
+(2) A party that refuses a copy shall:

+(A) deliver the copy and all copies made of it, all access materials, and documentation pertaining to the refused information to the tendering party or hold them with reasonable care for a reasonable time for disposal at that party's instructions; and (B) follow reasonable instructions of the tendering party for returning or delivering copies, access material, and documentation, but instructions are not reasonable if the tendering party does not arrange for payment of or reimbursement for reasonable expenses of complying with the instructions.

+(3) If the tendering party does not give instructions within a reasonable time after being notified of refusal, the refusing party, in a reasonable manner to reduce or avoid loss, may store the copies, access material, and documentation for the tendering party's account or ship them to the tendering party and is entitled to reimbursement for reasonable costs of storage and shipment.

+(4) Both parties remain bound by all contractual use terms that would have been enforceable had the performance not been refused.

+(5) In complying with this section, the refusing party shall act in good faith.
+Conduct in good faith under this section is not acceptance or conversion and may not be the a ground for an action for damages under the contract.